Pakkhi Hegde

 Pakkhi Hegde (born 7 June 1970) is an Indian actress from Mumbai who is active mainly in Hindi serials, Bhojpuri, Tulu and Marathi films.

 Career

-Pakkhi Hegde a Tuluva from Mangalore, started her acting career with a lead role in a daily serial, Main Banoongi Miss India on DD National.
+Pakkhi Hegde, a Tuluva from Mangalore, started her acting career with a lead role in a daily serial, Main Banoongi Miss India on DD National.

 She then worked with Manoj Tiwari in Bhaiya Hamar Dayavaan, Paramveer Parsuram and Ganga Jamuna Saraswati, and with Pawan Singh in Pyar Mohabbat Zindabaad and Devar Bhabhi.

 Hegde worked with Bollywood actor Amitabh Bachchan in the film Ganga Devi.
 She played the female protagonist in the Marathi film Sat Na Gat, with Sayaji Shinde and Mahesh Manjrekar.
 She has also done a Tulu film, Bangarda Kural.

 Personal life

-Hegde has two cute daughters, Aashna Hedge and Khushi Hegde, and lives in Mumbai with her family.
+Hegde has two daughters, Aashna Hedge and Khushi Hegde, and lives in Mumbai with her family.